Internet-Draft OpenPGP Key Replacement October 2024

 An imprint of a public key packet is a generalisation of a fingerprint.
 It is calculated in the same way as the fingerprint, except that it MAY use a digest algorithm other than the one specified for the fingerprint.
 Conversely, the fingerprint of a public key packet can be considered a special case of an imprint.
 A public key packet has only one fingerprint, but may have any number of imprints, each using a different digest algorithm.

-A given signature MUST contain at most one Replacement Key Subpacket.
-If a signature contains more than one such subpacket, a receiving application MUST disregard them all.
-This imposes a simple graph topology on Replacement Key relationships:
+A given signature MUST contain at most one Replacement Key subpacket.
+If a signature contains more than one such subpacket, a receiving implementation MUST disregard them all.
+This imposes a simple graph topology:

-• An Original Key MUST NOT claim to have more than one Replacement Key.
+• An original certificate MUST NOT claim to have more than one replacement.

-In addition, the order of the Original Keys specified in an inverse-relationship Replacement Key Subpacket is meaningful.
-If a Replacement Key is supported by a receiving application, but is not usable for the desired purpose (for example, it may not have an encryption-capable subkey), the application MAY use the ordering of the Original Keys in its inverse Replacement Key Subpacket (if one exists) to indicate which Original Key is preferred as a fallback.
-The Original Keys SHOULD therefore be listed in order of decreasing preference.
+In addition, the order of the original primary keys specified in an inverse-relationship Replacement Key subpacket is meaningful.
+If a replacement primary key is supported by a receiving implementation, but is not usable for the desired purpose (for example, it may not have an encryption-capable subkey), the implementation MAY use the ordering of the original primary keys in its inverse Replacement Key subpacket (if one exists) to indicate which original primary key is preferred as a fallback.
+The original primary keys SHOULD therefore be listed in order of decreasing preference.

 5. Trust and Validation of the Replacement Key Subpacket